How to Write an Early Childhood Educator Resume (With Example)

 When you provide these details at the top of your resume, you make it easy for hiring managers to contact you.
-Create a header that includes your name in bold, large font to ensure they know whose document they're reading.
-Follow your name with your current mobile or home phone number and email address.
+Create a header that includes your name in a bold, large font to ensure they know whose document they're reading.
+Follow this with your current mobile or home phone number and email address.
 Use a professional email address, such as one that includes your name rather than a nickname.

 4. Highlight your qualifications with a summary or objective

 This section toward the top of your resume aims to engage hiring managers and encourage them to learn more about you.
 A resume summary is a statement, usually two to three sentences, that highlights your level of experience and most relevant skills, traits, or achievements in early childhood education.
 This brief section can tell hiring managers immediately whether you meet their requirements.
-If you don't have prior early childhood education experience, you can provide a resume objective.
+If you don't have early childhood education experience, you can provide a resume objective.
 This section focuses on your professional goals while also highlighting your relevant skills or accomplishments.

 5. Describe your work experience

 When describing your work history, list your prior roles from most to least recent.
 Provide the job title, place of employment, and dates of employment.
 Under these job titles, list three to five responsibilities or achievements from each role.
-Use keywords and phrases that match the job opportunity and its duties to prove your experience performing them.
-If you don't have prior experience, focus on relevant tasks performed in other roles or transferable skills.
+Use keywords and phrases that match the job opportunity and its duties to illustrate your experience performing them.
+If you don't have experience, focus on relevant tasks performed in other roles or transferable skills.
 For example, working as a camp counsellor or babysitter might have provided you with beneficial skills and responsibilities.

 6. List your relevant skills

-Use the job description to determine which hard and soft skills to display in your skills section.
+Use the job description to determine which hard and soft skills to include in your skills section.
 Hard skills represent abilities gained through formal education and training, such as specific teaching techniques and expertise.
 Also, the employer may expect you to have technical skills related to particular teaching tools or software.
 Examples of hard skills for early childhood educators may include:

 Curriculum design and lesson planning